-We operate as three business segments, U.S., Canada and International.
+Our business is comprised of four operating segments: U.S. Eastern Region and Gulf Coast, U.S. Western Region, Canada and International.
 Our International segment consists of our operations outside of the U.S. and Canada.
-These segments represent our business of selling pipe, valves and fittings to the energy sector across each of the upstream (exploration, production and extraction of underground oil and gas), midstream (gathering and transmission of oil and gas, gas utilities, and the storage and distribution of oil and gas) and downstream (crude oil refining and petrochemical processing) markets.
-The following table presents financial information for each segment (in millions):
+These segments represent our business of selling PVF to the energy sector across each of the upstream (exploration, production and extraction of underground oil and gas), midstream (gathering and transmission of oil and gas, gas utilities, and the storage and distribution of oil and gas) and downstream (crude oil refining, petrochemical and chemical processing and general industrials) markets.
+Our two U.S. operating segments have been aggregated into a single reportable segment based on their economic similarities.
+As a result, we report segment information for the U.S., Canada and International.